FLYSTEPHEN/python-data-assignments/assignment1/README.md

   - The codes is in [scrape-data-journalist-directory-and-output-github-contributions.ipynb](https://github.com/FLYSTEPHEN/python-data-assignments/blob/master/assignment1/scrape-data-journalist-directory-and-output-github-contributions.ipynb)
 ### Data volume
   - 3967 rows × 81 columns
-  - 217 data journalists's information, including their names, institutions, cities, github adress and everyday github contributions(only 81 have a github account) from 2008.
+  - 217 data journalists's information, including their names, institutions, cities, github adress
+  - Github contributions on an everyday level from 2008 of 81 data journalists who have a github account
 ### License
   - CC 4.0
 ## Mission list